-Luis A. Martinez is a senior at Eastern Washington University majoring in Psychology and Social Work, with a certification in suicide assessment, treatment, and management.
+Luis A. Martinez is pursuing majors in Psychology and Social Work, with a certification in suicide assessment, treatment, and management.
 He is interested in studying the ways traumatic experiences interfere with everyday life.
-In the 2019-2020 academic year, Luis interned at an organization that works with those who are low-income and have faced […]Read More
+In the 2019-2020 academic year, Luis interned at an organization that works with those who are low-income and have faced homelessness.
+He wants to […]Read More

-Aulane Mpouli is a student-athlete at Eastern Washington University.
-She is majoring in Chemistry and plans on specializing in Analytical Chemistry.
-Her research interests include analytics, biological chemistry, and catalysis.
-Aulane is currently working on a biochemical research project analyzing the successful ways in which the substrate Inosine Triphosphate (ITP) binds to the enzyme Inosine […]Read More
+Aulane Mpouli graduated from Eastern Washington University in spring 2021 with a bachelor’s degree in chemistry.
+Her research interests include analytics, biological chemistry, and catalysis, and at EWU, Aulane worked on a biochemical research project analyzing the successful ways in which the substrate Inosine Triphosphate (ITP) binds to the enzyme Inosine Triphosphatase in order for […]Read More

 Rachael Pentico is an undergraduate student within the Biology Department at Eastern Washington University in 2021 with a BS in Biology.
 Previously, she spent time at Spokane Falls Community College where she focused on economics, with an emphasis on environmental policy.
 Her interests and research focus is on ecology and how invasive species and anthropogenic climate change will affect different ecosystems.
-She wants […]Read More
+She wants her […]Read More

 Julianna Pruneda-Martinez graduated in 2022 from Eastern Washington University with a bachelor’s degree in Math Education (K-8).
 She has been a College Assistant Migrant Program and Washington State Opportunity scholar.
 She also volunteered as a Peer Mentor for the Chicanx Peer Mentor Program at EWU.
 Her research interests are on Latinx students learning Mathematics.
 For […]Read More

 Samantha Sanchez-Garcia is an undergraduate student at Eastern Washington University pursuing a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
 She is also working on Eastern’s Inclusion and Diversity certificate and co-president of Psi Chi, an international honor society in psychology.
 Samantha is a research assistant in Dr. […]Read More

 Hope Sands graduated in 2021 with a major in Anthropology with a focus in Archaeology and Artifact Conservation, as well as a major in Philosophy.
 As an Honors student and a member of Phi Eta Sigma and Phi Kappa Phi, honor societies at EWU, Hope was selected to present at the Western Regional Honors Conference […]Read More